ranfysvalle02/blog-drafts/llm-agg.md

 ### CrewAI Setup

 We'll be using CrewAI to manage our agents and tasks.
 In this case, we have one agent - a researcher who is tasked with analyzing the data and providing actionable insights.

+### CrewAI Setup

+We'll be using CrewAI to manage our agents and tasks.
+In this case, we have one agent - a researcher who is tasked with analyzing the data and providing actionable insights.

+* **Agent Design:** You define individual agents using the `Agent` class.
+Each agent has several attributes that can be adjusted to fine-tune its behavior:

+  * **Role (`AGENT_ROLE`):** This specifies the agent's function within the team (e.g., "Investment Researcher").
+Changing the role will steer the agent towards different data sources and analysis methods.

+  * **Goal (`AGENT_GOAL`):** This describes the objective the agent is trying to achieve (e.g., "identify investment opportunities").
+Changing the goal will also influence the information the agent seeks and the actions it takes.

+  * **Backstory (`backstory`):** While not strictly affecting functionality, you can provide a backstory to give the agent context and potentially influence its communication style and the way it interprets information.

+  * **Tools (`tools`):** You assign tools (functions or classes) that the agent can use to complete its tasks.
+The available tools will determine the methods the agent uses to achieve its goal.
+Adding or removing tools can drastically change the type of data it gathers and the analysis it performs.

+  * **Large Language Model (`llm`):** This is the underlying AI model that the agent uses for tasks like text processing and generation.
+Choosing a different LLM can significantly impact the agent's output.
+Different LLMs have varying strengths and weaknesses in areas like information retrieval, reasoning, and text generation.

+  * **Verbose (`verbose`):** Setting `verbose=True` provides more detailed output during the agent's operation, helping you understand its thought process and identify potential issues.

+By adjusting these parameters, you can fine-tune your investment research agent to focus on specific aspects of the market, prioritize certain information sources, and potentially even influence its risk tolerance or investment style (through the `backstory`).

 #### **file: investment_analysis.py**
 ```python